-Although the University retains overall responsibility for the health and safety of its staff and students in all off-campus activities, there may be some simple UK based activities, where the University does not have management control in the same way as it does on campus, for example meetings with collaborators, attending conferences and training courses, visits to museums and guided tours.
+Simple off campus visits: Although the University retains overall responsibility for the health and safety of its staff and students in all off-campus activities, there may be some simple UK based activities, where the University does not have management control of the venue / activity, in the same way as it does on campus.
+For example, meetings with collaborators, attending conferences and training courses, visits to museums and guided tours.
 In practice, responsibility for completing a risk assessment for these activities may therefore be shared with third parties, for example the organisation hosting the visit or providing the facilities.
 However, the University can and must take reasonable steps to ensure that there is a safe system of work for the activity, and that the arrangements it makes with its own staff, students and any third parties are adequate to ensure the activity does not cause harm to them, or to anyone else who may be affected.
 These types of trips will not require a risk assessment but should still be recorded on the FORESIGHT platform (see section 6.1).

-See also our Placement of students webpages for information about the specific arrangements expected for managing the health and safety of students whilst on placements, which are not covered by this code of practice and do not need to be recorded on the FORESIGHT platform.
+Student placements: See also our Placement of students webpages for information about the specific arrangements expected for managing the health and safety of students whilst on placements, which are not covered by this code of practice and do not need to be recorded on the FORESIGHT platform.

-Commuting to / from or between campuses also does not require a risk assessment and does not need to be recorded on the FORESIGHT system.
+Commuting: Commuting to / from or between campuses also does not require a risk assessment and does not need to be recorded on the FORESIGHT system.